Translations Now Available - This entire website is now available in multiple languages. Select your preferred language from the menu below.

 Step 3 - Station Setup

 This guide is for station owners and users.
 Part one is for station users, who simply need to add an existing station that has already been configured by a station owner.
+Part two is for station owners, who need to configure their stations for use by station users.
+If you are a station owner, you will need to complete part two to set up your station for use by station users.

 Read More